Text Classification with TensorFlow Estimators

 LSTM Networks

-Using the Estimator API and the same model head, we can also create a classifier that uses a Long Short-Term Memory (LSTM) cell instead of convolutions.
+, we can also create a classifier that uses a Long Short-Term Memory (LSTM) cell instead of convolutions.
 Recurrent models such as this are some of the most successful building blocks for NLP applications.
 An LSTM processes the entire document sequentially, recursing over the sequence with its cell while storing the current state of the sequence in its memory.

 One of the drawbacks of recurrent models compared to CNNs is that, because of the nature of recursion, models turn out deeper and more complex, which usually produces slower training time and worse convergence.
 LSTMs (and RNNs in general) can suffer convergence issues like vanishing or exploding gradients, that said, with sufficient tuning they can obtain state-of-the-art results for many problems.
 As a rule of thumb CNNs are good at feature extraction, while RNNs excel at tasks that depend on the meaning of the whole sentence, like question answering or machine translation.